uncomplexlearning/a-level/public/markdown/physics.md

 #### Decay modes
 - $\alpha$ decay
-  - occurs when there are more protons than neutrons, but are too large (has too many nucleons) to be stable ($Z > 82$)
+  - occurs when the nucleus is proton-rich, but is too large (has too many nucleons) to be stable ($Z > 82$)
   > SNF between nucleons is unable to overcome the electromagnetic force between the protons
   ```math
   ^{A}_{Z}X \to\  ^{A-4}_{Z-2}Y +\ ^{4}_{2}\alpha
   ```
 - $\beta^-$ decay
-  - occurs when there are too many neutrons
+  - occurs when the nucleus is neutron-rich
   ```math
   ^{A}_{Z}X \to\  ^{A}_{Z+1}Y +\  ^{0}_{-1}\beta \ + \ ^{0}_{0}\bar{\nu}_e
   ```
 - $\beta^+$ decay
-  - occurs when there are too many protons
+  - occurs when the nucleus is proton-rich
   ```math
   ^{A}_{Z}X \to\  ^{A}_{Z-1}Y +\  ^{0}_{+1}\beta \ + \ ^{0}_{0}\nu_e
   ```
 - Electron capture
-  - occurs when there are too many protons
+  - occurs when the nucleus is proton-rich
     - when a proton within the nucleus captures one of its orbiting electrons and is converted into a neutron
   ```math
   p + e^- \to n + \nu_e